D8Services/SimpleNotification/README.md

 # SimpleNotification.sh

 V1.0 20191115 - Tomos Tyler
-	Initial creation, leverages Jamf helper as the PPPC preference is configured by default
+	Initial creation, leverages Jamf helper as the PPPC preference is pre configured by default

 V1.1 20191115 - Tomos Tyler, added support for optional custom logo

 Script Use
-must be to a mac enrolled in a Jamf Server
+must be to a mac enrolled in a Jamf Server, it utilised the JamfHelper command, so no Jamf, no dialog.
 Use the hard coded value or pass parameters to the script through Jamf

 The Logo is optional!!